The Many Haircuts Of Milkweed And The Monarch Butterfly

 Sunk in the grass of an empty lot on a spring Saturday, I split the stems of milkweed and thought about ants and peach pits and death and where the world went when I closed my eyes . . .
 Toni Morrison (American Novelist)

-In the title of this photo essay I have used the term "haircut" as a fitting metaphor for the many "personality stages" of the milkweed plant, which coincides with its various uses and benefits to humans.
-As you browse through the photos and written words, my hope is that you'll begin to understand how important this little plant is, as we sometime take it for granted.
-I'm guilty of it myself and have only recently learned to appreciate how interesting and surprisingly beautiful the milkweed truly is.
-It happened when I was photographing scenes at the beach where I work summers in southwest Michigan.
-Just like the little bees and butterflies, what first caught my eye was its lovely floral stage full of colorful star shaped petals sitting on its circular umbel!
-How could I have missed this beauty in nature after all these year?
-As with all the glories of our natural world, my curiosity grew from there and so I did some digging around.
+If you didn't already figure it out, the term "haircut" in the title is simply a metaphor for the many "stages" of the milkweed plant.
+This also coincides with its various uses and benefits to us humans, but in particular, to the monarch butterfly, which I talk about later.
+As you browse through the photos and information, my hope is that you'll begin to understand how important this little plant is in the scheme of nature.
+I have only recently learned to appreciate how interesting and surprisingly beautiful the milkweed truly is.
+It started when I was photographing scenes at the beach where I work summers in Southwestern Michigan.
+Like the little bees and butterflies, what first caught my eye was its lovely floral stage with colorful star shaped petals emerging out from its perfect circular shaped umbel!
+How could I have missed this beauty after all these year, especially being the plant lover that I am?
+Anyway, my curiosity grew from there and so did some digging around.
 I now present to you an informed article revealing a new admiration for the common milkweed plant, Latin name, "Asclepia, syriaca"!

 Habitat and Hardiness